iSPIRT/depa-training/scenarios/brats/README.md

 ./train.sh
 ```

 The script joins the datasets and trains the model using a pipeline configuration.
 To modify the various components of the training pipeline, you can edit the training config files in the [config](./config/) directory.
 The training config files are used to create the pipeline configuration ([pipeline_config.json](./config/pipeline_config.json)) created by consolidating all the TDC's training config files, namely the [model config](./config/model_config.json), [dataset config](./config/dataset_config.json), [loss function config](./config/loss_config.json), [training config](./config/train_config_template.json), [evaluation config](./config/eval_config.json), and if multiple datasets are used, the [data join config](./config/join_config.json).
-These enable the TDC to design highly customized training pipelines without requiring review and approval of new custom code for each use case—reducing risks from potentially malicious or non-compliant code.
-The consolidated pipeline configuration is then attested against the signed contract using the TDP’s policy-as-code.
+These enable the TDC to design highly customized training pipelines without requiring review and approval of new custom code for each use case — reducing risks from potentially malicious or non-compliant code.
+The consolidated pipeline configuration is then attested against the signed contract using the TDP's policy-as-code.
 If approved, it is executed in the CCR to train the model, which we will deploy in the next section.

 ```mermaid
 flowchart TD